hmcts/darts-api/README.md

 ```
 You will then need to restart intellij/terminal windows for it to take effect.

-to make the changes permanent, make a `.zshrc` file in your users folder and popualte it with this and their values:
+to make the changes permanent, make a `.zshrc` file in your users folder and populate it with this and their values:
 ```
 export GOVUK_NOTIFY_API_KEY=
 export FUNC_TEST_ROPC_USERNAME=